hardwario/docs/fiber/configuration.md

     name: Specifies the name of the database file for storing records.
 ```

-To modify the configuration file, you must access the Fiber device.
+To modify the configuration file, you must access the FIBER device.
 Once you have access, navigate to the **config** directory and edit the **config.yaml** file using a text editor, command line tools, or through Docker.